nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/index.md

 ## Episode information

 For each podcast episode you create, you will also create a corresponding Eleventy template.
-This template will have the tag `podcastEpisode`; its front matter will contain the information about the episode — the title, the release date, the episode number, the filename and so on — and its content will contain the episode's show notes.
+This template will have the tag `podcastEpisode`, and its front matter will contain the information about the episode — the title, the release date, the episode number, the filename and so on.
+Its content will contain the episode's show notes.

 Here's an example.